 Whether you can do the loop, the axel or just keep steady on your feet there is an ice skating opportunity for everyone in Vienna.

 Eislaufverein (Lothringerstraße 22, 1030) is another option, not as romantic but definitely bigger at 107,000 square foot.
 Open October to March.
-Ice skating is one of the family-friendly things to do in Vienna at Christmas.
+Ice skating is one of the family-friendly things to do in Vienna in winter.

 Curling at Rathausplatz